 The Early Years

 Born and raised in Sonoma, CA. The wooded hills were my playground and my older brother my uncooperative companion.
 Aside from meeting the coffee table with my face a few times, my childhood was blessed and I made it out relatively unscathed.
-I loved playing sports, grew (slowly) to love playing violin, and enjoyed school until about the 4th grade.
+I loved playing sports, grew (painfully) to enjoy playing violin, and enjoyed school until about the 4th grade.

-Graduating without honors from The High School of Political Correctness, I moved East to attend Trinity College of Hartford, CT.
+Graduating from a very private high school, I moved East to attend Trinity College of Hartford, CT.
 There I studied all the things I wasn’t allowed to at home and made my way to class occasionally.
-I graduated with a B.S. in Psychology and couldn’t wait another minute to get back West.
+I spent summer interning as a web engineer and graduated with a B.S. in Psychology .

 In early 2006, I was starting an exciting life in Florence, Italy.
 I taught English in the mornings and tended bar late into the night.
 I road my bike through the same streets walked by the Medici family, Leonardo Da Vinci, and home to so much history.
 Riding home each night I’d cruise across an empty and moon-lit Ponte Vecchio.
-In an instant, that life disappeared.
-I was clipped by a car one night while riding my bike to work and, suffering a shattered ankle, was flown home to recover in Northern California.
+Six months into this adventure, I was clipped by a car riding my bike to work one night, suffering a shattered ankle, and returned home to recover in Northern California.

 Returning disheartened to California, I found new vitality back in Software design.
-My natural desire for NEW experience took me to a few different places, with WorkforceLogic, to doing freelance web design, to GreatSchools.org, back to WorkforceLogic.
-I learned in this that what I loved was the system design process and really a user oriented design process.
+My natural desire for NEW experience took me to a new job every couple years – with WorkforceLogic designing Human Resources software for Fortune 500 companies, to doing freelance web design, to an education non-profit called GreatSchools.org, and back to WorkforceLogic.
+I learned in this that what I loved was the system design process and designing toward an optimal user experience.
 Striving to make great software that was easy to use became my passion and I tried to share that in different ways wherever I went.
-Certainly with various results.

-In 2012, I was newly liberated as WorkforceLogic was sold.
-I left for surfing and backpacking in Brazil and adventure came along for the ride.
-I would months later return to freelance in UI/UX design and IT Consulting.
+In 2012, I was “liberated” when WorkforceLogic was sold.
+I left for surfing and backpacking through Brazil and adventure came along for the ride.
+Months later I’d return to freelance as a UI/UX design Consultant.
 This stint included some of the coolest work of my career working with DARPA on an exploratory cyber intelligence project.
-Now, I’ll watch for drones following me probably for the rest of my life.
+Now, I’ll watch for drones following me the rest of my life.